AbishekNP/SDCND_capstone/README.md

 ### Project Goal:
 The main goal in this project is to make Udacity's self driving car, Carla drive around it's track autonomously by following a predefined set of waypoints.
 ROS(Robotic Operating System) acts as the heart of the system integration project.

-Multiple nodes for various tasks like : Waypoint following, Traffic light detection, Controls etc...
+Multiple ROS nodes for various tasks like : Waypoint following, Traffic light detection, Controls etc... are used.

 # System Architecture Diagram: